AlanFermat/AlanFermat.github.io/_posts/2018-12-06-TensorFlow.md

 ## A Few Notes

-There is an amazing online course by Stanford that will familiarize you with tensorflow.
-The course is CS20.
+There is an amazing online course by Stanford that will familiarize you with Tensorflow.
+The course is called CS20.

 You can check out the link <a href="https://web.stanford.edu/class/cs20si/syllabus.html">here</a>.